wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-shellshock.rst

 Detecting a web attack - Shellshock
 ===================================

 This example shows how Wazuh can detect a Shellshock attack by analyzing web server logs collected from a monitored endpoint.
-Please check :ref:`Wazuh Shellshock Attack documentation <https://documentation.wazuh.com/current/learning-wazuh/shellshock.html>`.
+Please check :ref:`Wazuh Shellshock Attack documentation <learning_wazuh_shellshock>`.

 In addition, for further detection, the attack can also be detected at a network level when Suricata integration is configured.